python-restx/flask-restx/doc/marshalling.rst

 Url & Other Concrete Fields
 ---------------------------

-Flask-RESTPlus includes a special field, :class:`fields.Url`, that synthesizes a uri for the resource that's being requested.
+Flask-RESTX includes a special field, :class:`fields.Url`, that synthesizes a uri for the resource that's being requested.
 This is also a good example of how to add data to your response that's not actually present on your data object.